edubkendo/tower-docs/en/roadmap.md

 - cache manifest: https://github.com/johntopley/manifesto
 - integrate `"use strict";` into the codebase if possible
 - benchmarks folder with stress tests

+## Other todos

+- compile all test/cases into tests.js to render on towerjs.org
+- port most/all rails tests
+- test `included` and `extended` callbacks

 ## Separate plugins